mcw-rcc/mcw-rcc.github.io/docs/faq.md

     For more information about how to write and submit jobs to the cluster, visit the [Running Jobs documentation](https://docs.rcc.mcw.edu/user-guide/jobs/running-jobs/){:target="_blank"}.

 ??? question "How do I run an interactive job on the cluster?"
     You can start an interactive job on the HPC cluster using the SLURM `srun` command.
-The arguments are the same that you would use in the heather of a script that you would submit as a job.
+The arguments are the same that you would use in the header of a batch job script.
 Make sure to add `--pty bash` at the end.
 To stop the interactive job, use the `exit` command.

     ```bash
     $ srun --ntasks=1 --mem-per-cpu=4GB --time=01:00:00 --job-name=interactive --pty bash